 Pork Chops with Apples and Butternut Squash brings all the delicious flavors of fall right to your dinner table.
-Cooked in just one skillet, these easy Pork Chops with Apples requires simple ingredients such as sweet apples, butternut squash, fresh rosemary, apple cider, and pork chops.
+Cooked in just one skillet, this easy Pork Chop Recipe requires simple ingredients like sweet apples, butternut squash, fresh rosemary, apple cider, and juicy bone-in pork chops.

-If someone asked me for a recipe that is both easy enough to feed their family on a random Wednesday night, but impressive enough to entertain guests for a special occasion, it would be these Pork Chops with Apples and Butternut Squash.
-One of my favorite fall recipes, these pork chops with apples manage to capture the most magical balance between sweet and savory.
+If someone asked me for a recipe that is both easy enough to make on a random Wednesday night, yet impressive enough to entertain guests for a special occasion, I would absolutely recommend this pork chop recipe.
+One of my favorite fall recipes, these pork chops with apples and butternut squash capture the most magical balance between sweet and savory.

 My guess?
 The butter on top.
 It’s all about the butter.